-The hydrographic data (SST, SAL, O2, and %T) in SMB were collected by the Environmental Monitoring Division of the Los Angeles City Department of Public Works Bureau of Sanitation as part of their program to monitor the water quality of the Hyperion Treatment Plant wastewater discharge.
-The observations were carried out on a weekly basis from September 1987 through June 1994 and on a monthly basis thereafter until December 1997.
+The hydrographic data (SST, SAL, O_2 , and Tr) in SMB were collected by the Environmental Monitoring Division of the Los Angeles City Department of Public Works Bureau of Sanitation as a part of their program to monitor the water quality of the Hyperion Treatment Plant wastewater discharge.
+The observations were carried out on a weekly basis from September 1987 to June 1994 and on a monthly basis thereafter until December 1997.

-The CTD (conductivity-temperature-depth) profiles were collected over the course of two days throughout SMB at 36 stations from September 1987 to June 1994 and at 32 stations from September 1994 to December 1997 (see Figure 1).
-All near-shore stations and the northernmost and southernmost offshore stations were sampled on the first day, with the remaining offshore stations sampled on the second day.
-Profiles of temperature (°C), salinity (on the practical salinity scale), dissolved oxygen (μmol L-1), and transmissivity (%T) were taken using a Sea-Bird Electronics Inc. Model SBE-9 CTD system (Dalkey and Shisko 1996).
-An analysis of oxygen anomaly, defined as the deviation of the measured oxygen concentration from the oxygen saturation, was conducted in lieu of an analysis of dissolved oxygen concentration.
-This approach was selected based on the fast exchange of oxygen across the air-sea interface, which results in surface ocean oxygen levels close to saturation.
-The oxygen solubility function of Garcia and Gordon (1992) was used to estimate the oxygen anomaly on the basis of the CTD-measured dissolved oxygen concentrations, temperature, and salinity.
-Oxygen anomalies (hereafter ΔO_2) are expressed in μ mol L-1.
+Conductivity-temperature-depth (CTD) profiles were collected over the course of 2 days throughout SMB at 36 stations from September

+1987 to June 1994 and at 32 stations from September 1994 to December 1997 (see Fig. 1).
+All nearshore stations and the northernmost and southernmost offshore stations were sampled on the first day and the remaining offshore stations were sampled on the second day.
+Profiles of temperature ($^{\circ}$ C), salinity (on the practical salinity scale), dissolved oxygen (μ moll-1), and transmissivity (%) were taken using a Sea-Bird Electronics Inc. Model SBE-9 CTD system (for details see Dalkey and Shisko, 1996).
+Rather than analyzing the dissolved oxygen concentration per se, we analyze the oxygen anomaly, which is defined as the deviation of the measured oxygen concentration from the oxygen saturation.
+This is motivated by the fast exchange of oxygen across the air-sea interface which results in surface ocean oxygen usually being close to saturation.
+It is therefore more instructive to investigate the deviations from saturation.
+We use the oxygen solubility function of Garcia and Gordon (1992) and estimate the oxygen anomaly on the basis of the CTDmeasured dissolved oxygen concentrations, temperature, and salinity.
+Oxygen anomalies (hereafter ΔO_2) are expressed in μ moll-1.

 Station coordinates and the number of observations collected at each station are given in Tables 1 and 2.
-In most surveys, all stations were sampled at least once.
-Some stations were sampled twice, which is why the total number of observations exceeds the total number of surveys in a few cases (410).
-Temperature, salinity, and transmissivity were measured at almost all stations; oxygen at >90% of stations.
+In most surveys all stations were sampled, sometimes twice.
+This is why the total number of observations exceeds the total number of surveys in a few cases (410).
+Temperature, salinity, and transmissivity were measured at almost all stations, oxygen at >90% of stations.

-In order to assess the spatial structure of the variations and remove the effect of the change in the sampling grid, the four parameters (SST, SAL, ΔO_2 , and %T) were interpolated for each survey onto a regular grid of 0.01° resolution within the latitude range 33.76-34.06°N (33°45.6'-34°03.6'N) and longitude range 118.74-118.38°W (118°44.4'-118°22.8'W).
-The interpolation was carried out using the kriging method (Isaaks and Srivastava 1989, Oliver and Webster 1990).
-Grid nodes that are located more than 5 km from the nearest sampling station were excluded from the analysis.
+In order to better assess the spatial structure of the variations and in order to remove the effect of the change in the sampling grid, the four parameters (SST, SAL, ΔO_2 , and Tr) were interpolated for each survey onto a regular grid of 0.01° resolution within the latitude range 33.76- $34.06^{\circ}N$ ($33^{\circ}45.6'-34^{\circ}03.6'N$) and longitude range $118.74-118.38^{\circ}W$ ($118^{\circ}44.4'-118^{\circ}22.8'W$).
+The interpolation was carried out using the kriging method (Isaaks and Srivastava, 1989; Oliver and Webster, 1990).
+Grid nodes that are located more than 5 km from the nearest sampling station were excluded from analysis.

 The four parameters exhibit distinct seasonal variations, which can be approximated by a harmonic function with a 12-month period.
 In order to construct a mean seasonal climatology, we fitted a harmonic function of the type to all four parameters at each node with observations.
-In (1) y is SST, SAL, ΔO_2 , or %T; t is Julian day; m is the mean value of the parameter; k represents the amplitude of the seasonal cycle; and - φ is the phase illustrating the time when the seasonal minimum occurs.
+In Eq.
+(1) y is the SST, SAL, ΔO_2 , or Tr, t is the Julian Day, m is the mean value of the parameter, k represents the amplitude of the seasonal cycle, and $-\phi$ is the phase illustrating the time when the seasonal minimum occurs.

-$$y=m-k^\cos((t-\varphi)^2\pi/365),$$ (1)
+$$y = m - k\cos((t - \varphi)2\pi/365)$$ (1)